Le Pen declares candidacy for French presidency

 An independent centrist candidate, Emmanuel Macron, also is in the running.

-On some issues Le Pen parallels US President Donald Trump, another anti-globalist.
-Le Pen has praised Trump's position on immigration.
+On some issues Le Pen parallels US President Donald Trump, another anti-globalist, especially in his stance on limiting immigration and fighting "radical Islam."
+She has praised Trump's action on immigration and said his election "shows that people are taking their future back."

+The immigration issue is sensitive in France, which is home to a large number of immigrants from the Mideast and has suffered several deadly terrorist attacks.

+In an interview with CNN, she said France is "being attacked by radical Islam."

+"Clearly French values are being attacked as are the values of other countries and I worry other countries will be affected in the future," she said

-Le Pen says she wants to slash legal immigration from 200,000 to 10,000 "entries" per year in France, and also wants to see immigrants' access to public services limited.
+Le Pen doesn't want to build a wall along French borders but said she wants to slash legal immigration from 200,000 to 10,000 "entries" per year in France.
+She also wants to see immigrants' access to public services limited.

-Le Pen favors a return to the French franc currency and has promised a referendum on remaining in the European Unions -- à la Brexit -- if she is elected.
+Le Pen said the EU referendum would be called within six months of her election.

+"Everyone understands the European Union is a failure," she said in her Sunday speech.
+"It has not kept any of its promises, in particular about prosperity, security and worst of all has put us under a guardianship."

 At a meeting of Europe's nationalist parties last month, she described the EU as a monstrous "chimera" and an "anti-democratic oligarchy" that France needed to leave.

 Internationally, Le Pen, 48, wants closer ties with Russia and she has been criticized for taking a loan from a Russian bank.
 In an interview with CNN last year, Le Pen said she was left with no choice after being turned down by French banks.